 Early Learning Centers offers an educational, hands on program to help all children grow and develop in their own unique way, but with the end goal being all children leave Kindergarten ready.

-Curious to see the impact we were making in the lives of young children in Lubbock the Early Learning Centers started measuring the outcomes of a number of things and we have found:
+Curious to see the impact we are making in the lives of young children in Lubbock the Early Learning Centers started measuring the outcomes of a number of things and we have found:

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.